 Care while you're away

-This will make it much easier for you and for the staff at the hospital.
+This will make it much easier for you and for the staff at the hospital or GP surgery.

 Some people find it helpful to carry a medical identity bracelet or necklace.
 This has your illness and an emergency number on it.

 MedicAlert is a registered charity that provides ID jewellery engraved with your medical condition and a 24 hour telephone number to call in the event of an emergency.
 The jewellery starts at around £20 per bracelet.

 You might be able to get help with the cost of your holiday.
 Some cancer charities offer financial help to cancer patients and their families.
 For example, Macmillan Cancer Support offers grants to people with cancer who have a low income.